 In addition to its physcial role, the psoas is also an “emotional” muscle and your “second brain.”
-Stress, unprocessed trauma and emotions are stored deep within your core, in the psoas.
+Stress, unprocessed trauma and emotions are stored deep within your body, and in the psoas muscle.
 To access this part of yourself and to learn to release it, can be of great benefit to finding more ease, wellbeing and vitality.

-The psoas muscle lies deep within your pelvis, is an intimate part of your core and greatly influences the alignment of your pelvis and the engagement of your other core muscles.
-Feeling the pelvis , releasing the psoas and activating the core is the key to optimal pelvic alignment and stability.
+The psoas muscle lies deep within your pelvis, is an important player together with your low back and abdominal muscles.
+Your psoas greatly influences the alignment of your pelvis and the engagement of your other abdominal muscles.
+Feeling the pelvis , releasing the psoas and activating your abdominal core is the key to optimal pelvic alignment and stability.

 In this day workshop, you will be introduced to your psoas, learn how through various easy exercises how to align your pelvis, access your psoas and move from your core!